UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2023-11-28-TaskAwareDSC.md

 In today's interconnected world, the constant exchange of data among various sensors and devices has never been more vital.
 The efficient transmission of this data presents several challenges:
 1. How do we define important features from a data distribution?
-2. How do we extend this to a multiple data distributions or modalities setting?
+2. How do we extend this to multiple data distributions or modalities setting?
 3. How do we compress and prioritize the features so that we can transmit the important features first to save network bandwidth?

 To tackle these challenges, our collaborative work with researchers from the Honda Research Institute has given birth to a transformative solution known as Neural Distributed Principal Component Analysis, or NDPCA.
 In this blog, we will briefly cover the intricacies of NDPCA and its pivotal role in simplifying complex data transmission processes.